 a.
-Federal Report Outcome Questions in the OVCPMT The following questions will appear in the OVCPMT due on October 31st.
+Federal Report Outcome Questions in the OVCPMT

+The following questions will appear in the OVCPMT due on October 31st.

-- 1. Number of requests for services that were unmet because of organizational capacity issues.
-Please explain. - 2.
+- i.
+Number of requests for services that were unmet because of organizational capacity issues.
+Please explain. - ii.
 Does your organization formally survey clients for feedback on services received?
-All VOCA subrecipients must say "yes". - 3.
-Number of surveys distributed (includes, but is not limited to, those distributed by hand, mail, or other methods). - 4.
-Number of surveys completed. - 5.
+All VOCA subrecipients must say "yes". - iii.
+Number of surveys distributed (includes, but is not limited to, those distributed by hand, mail, or other methods). - iv.
+Number of surveys completed. - v.
 Please discuss some of the challenges your victim assistance program faced during the course of the Federal fiscal year.